-This is a interactive article explaining all the steps I've done to build my own 2D pathfinding utility, from building the navmesh, computing the optimal path using A-star, to generating the final path.
+This is an interactive article explaining all the steps I've done to build my own 2D pathfinding utility, from building the navmesh, computing the optimal path using A-star, to generating the final path.
 Using Rust of course.

 The code for this demo is available on github HERE and all of the pathfinding logic is in THIS file